/District Departments / Safety & Security

 Emergency Preparedness and Awareness - Annually, our staff and students take part in three school/fire evacuation drills; one bus evacuation drill; one law enforcement drill; one active shooter training; and one severe weather / shelter-in-place drill.

 The District has posted a “QuickTip” button on its website and mobile app that allows school administrators to receive tips at any time and have the ability to respond in a timely manner to issues that impact the school or individual students.
 Users can identify which schools receive the tip, select an appropriate topic from the drop-down list, write the message, and submit the tip.
-New in 2017, GHS Guidance staff, students and the Chatham Police Dept. worked in partnership to create the #SpeakUpForSchoolSafety campaign.
+In 2017, GHS Guidance staff, students and the Chatham Police Dept. worked in partnership to create the #SpeakUpForSchoolSafety campaign.
 Through numerous ongoing activities, high schoolers were encouraged to immediately use the QuickTip line, or tell a trusted adult if they see or hear something that could endanger themselves or others,

 Terminology used at Ball-Chatham